Fengyee/HKUST_CG_P2/README.md

 ***
 Bells and whistles:

-- [ ] Change the default light source to illuminate your scene more dramatically.
+- [ ]  [Fengyee] Change the default light source to illuminate your scene more dramatically.

-    - [ ] Allow for adjustable levels of detail for your character.
+    - [ ]  [Fengyee] Allow for adjustable levels of detail for your character.
 You will need to add a UI control for this.

         - [ ] Come up with another whistle and implement it.
 A whistle is something that extends the use of one of the things you are already doing.
 It is part of the basic model construction, but extended or cloned and modified in an interesting way.

-- [ ] Use a texture map on all or part of your character.
+- [ ]  [Fengyee] Use a texture map on all or part of your character.
 (The safest way to do this is to implement your own primitives inside your model file that do texture mapping.)

-    - [ ] Build a complex shape as a set of polygonal faces, using the "triangle" primitive to render them.
+    - [ ]  [Fengyee] Build a complex shape as a set of polygonal faces, using the "triangle" primitive to render them.

-        - [ ] Make an additional "animated" sequence your character can perform.
+        - [ ]  [Fengyee] Make an additional "animated" sequence your character can perform.
 Although you can try to use a timed callback "add_idle" (see here for more information), an easier solution is just to increment values each time your model's draw() function is called.
 If you use the menu option to turn on animation, your draw() function will be executed at around 30 times per second.

-- [ ] Add some widgets that control adjustable parameters to your model so that you can create individual-looking instances of your character.
+- [ ]  [Fengyee] Add some widgets that control adjustable parameters to your model so that you can create individual-looking instances of your character.
 Try to make these actually different individuals, not just "the red guy" and "the blue guy."

-- [ ] Add a "Frame All" feature that would change the position of the camera such that your model is entirely visible in the model window, regardless of the pose and location of your model.
+- [ ]  [Fengyee] Add a "Frame All" feature that would change the position of the camera such that your model is entirely visible in the model window, regardless of the pose and location of your model.

-    - [ ] The camera code has a constrained up vector -- modify the code to (1) handle camera twists (the framework is already there) and (2) to come up with an intuitive way for the user to twist the camera via mouse control.
+    - [ ]  [Fengyee] The camera code has a constrained up vector -- modify the code to (1) handle camera twists (the framework is already there) and (2) to come up with an intuitive way for the user to twist the camera via mouse control.

 - [ ] Add a function in your model file for drawing a new type of primitive.
 The following examples will definitely garner two bells ; if you come up with your own primitive, you will be awarded one or two bells based on its coolness.
 1) Extruded surface - given two curves, create a surface by sweeping one curve along the path defined by the other curve.
 2) Surfaces of rotation - given a curve and a rotation axis, sweep out a surface by rotating the curve around the axis.
 3) Torus.

-- [ ]  (Variable) Use some sort of procedural modeling (such as an L-system) to generate all or part of your character.
+- [ ]  [Fengyee]  (Variable) Use some sort of procedural modeling (such as an L-system) to generate all or part of your character.
 Have parameters of the procedural modeler controllable by the user via control widgets.
+(Wings ?)

-    - [ ] In addition to mood cycling, have your character react differently to UI controls depending on what mood they are in.
+    - [ ]  [Fengyee] In addition to mood cycling, have your character react differently to UI controls depending on what mood they are in.
 Again, there is some weight in this item because the character reactions are supposed to make sense in a story telling way.
 Think about the mood that the character is in, think about the things that you might want the character to do, and then provide a means for expressing and controlling those actions.

 - [ ] One difficulty with hierarchical modeling using primitives is the difficulty of building "organic" shapes.
 It's difficult, for instance, to make a convincing looking human arm because you can't really show the bending of the skin and bulging of the muscle using cylinders and spheres.
 There has, however, been success in building organic shapes using metaballs.
 Implement your hierarchical model and "skin" it with metaballs.
 Hint: look up "marching cubes" and "marching tetrahedra" --these are two commonly used algorithms for volume rendering.
 Here is a demo application by Joe Hall and Eugene Hsu that shows metaballs in action.